Avokadoen/ecez/README.md

 // Trigger event can take event "scoped" arguments, like here where we include a mouse event.
 // Events can also exclude components when executing systems.
 In this example we will not call
-// "fireWantSystem" on any entity components if the entity has a MonsterTag component. try world.triggerEvent(.on_mouse_click, .{@as(MouseArg, mouse)}, .{ MonsterTag });
+// "fireWandSystem" on any entity components if the entity has a MonsterTag component. try world.triggerEvent(.on_mouse_click, .{@as(MouseArg, mouse)}, .{ MonsterTag });

 ```